Laurence Manning: Writing career

+Rocketry

 He was a founding member of the American Interplanetary Society, serving as both president and editor of the Society's publication, Astronautics.
 For his involvement in the Society, Manning is recognized by the Smithsonian's National Air and Space Museum as an early rocketry pioneer.
 It was during his tenure as president of the society that the organization's name was changed to the American Rocket Society.
 Manning retired from the Society in the mid-1940s, stating that rocketry had 'grown up', and was no longer a place for amateurs.
 In 1960, Manning was awarded a fellowship in the Society, presumably given at the Society's annual meeting.

+Personal life and death

 Manning married Edith Mary Finette Burrows in 1928 and had three children: Helen Louise, Dorothy, and James Edward.
 His daughter Dorothy has mentioned that Laurence was not only a skilled writer, but a pianist as well.
 He composed his own pieces, primarily as music director of his church, though only one, Peter Pan, was ever published.
 He also smoked pipe.
 He lived in Highlands, New Jersey, from 1951 until his death in 1972.